BAIN MUSC 726T

 etc.

-The following interval galleries will be useful when we are learning tuning systems and temperaments:
+The following interval galleries will be helpful when we are learning historical tunings and temperaments:

 1. Kyle Gann, Anatomy of an Octave – A list of over 1000 intervals within the octave {Gann 2019} (Gann 2019)